Managing Global Health: Applying Behavioral Economics to Create Impact

 Course Content and Organization

 The course begins by placing the customer - not the donor - at the center of public health services.
-We ask how services and products look differently when designed with the customer at its core.
 Many of the remaining barriers to improving health outcomes lie within the patient.
 For example, condoms can prevent the transmission of HIV/AIDS and other STIs, but are not routinely used.
 How do we encourage individuals to adopt such health products that essentially guarantee a positive health outcome, are cheap, and are easy to use?
-Similarly, adding simple water purification solution daily to dirty water makes it potable and can prevent diarrhea.
-Why don't we see regular use of this effective technology to prevent water-borne illness?
-We examine innovative product design mechanisms to increase positive health behavior.
+We approach this problem by recognizing co-production and identifying the end user.
+Putting the end user first requires the consideration of actual behavior (including biases), rather than theoretical behavior.
+Behavioral economics emphasizes that humans are imperfect and can act irrationally, suffering from time-inconsistency, loss aversion, limited attention and many more biases, many of which are amplified by stress and cognitive overload.